imgs

 All our Trek Leaders are certified mountaineers with a Basic Mountaineering Course or Advanced Mountaineering Course.
 Among them, the ones who are Wilderness First Responders (NOLS-certified) are assigned to lead all participants.

-Apart from the Trek Leaders we have technical guides, trek guides, programme facilitators and assistants who accompany all team members of the Collaborative Leadership Programme.
+Apart from the Trek Leaders we have technical guides, trek guides, programme facilitators and assistants who accompany all team members of the Team Building Programme.
 All of them are given specialised training in handling emergency mountain situations.
 If a situation arises, anyone of our team members will be able to evacuate the team members to safety, even in the middle of the night.

 Ultimately, even an expert team such as ours cannot keep all participants safe unless they follow stringent safety processes.
 These are processes that have been developed by us for over ten years.
 They have been put in place after considering every scenario and evaluating every risk of a trek.